flaviandiold/spark-cluster/README.md

 1. cd spark-cluster
 2. docker compose up --build -d
+3. cd ../java
+4. mvn clean package
-3. Run any of the below shown commands in your terminal
+5. Run any of the below shown commands in your terminal

 # Filter Functionality in Spark